AntonKovalov/Artificial-Neural-Network-Module/README.md

 # Artificial-Neural-Network-Module
 This class allows to create ANN with a single hidden layer

-class ANN(learning_rate = ) - is a ready artificial that allows for simple predictions.
+class ANN(learning_rate = ) - is a ready artificial neaural network that allows for simple predictions.
 Due to lack of opimization algorithms in the code it does not perform effectively on large data sets.

 --> Checked on:<br />